Study with us

 Being questioned by an unfamiliar teacher or lecturer about your academic interests may help familiarise you with the feel of an academic interview.
 But most important is closely revising: the relevant material you have covered at school or college; the contents of your UCAS personal statement; and any submitted written work you have sent in.
 Extensive practice in interview 'technique' is neither expected nor, in our experience, useful.

-To enable you to come to interview in Cambridge, Churchill will be pleased to provide support for your travel costs if you are in local authority care and/or currently in receipt of free school meals, and you attend a UK maintained sector school or college.
-Public transport travel costs between £20 and £80 will be reimbursed.
+To enable you to come to interview in Cambridge, Churchill will be pleased to provide support for your travel costs if you are in local authority care and/or currently in receipt of free school meals, and you attend a UK maintained-sector school or college.
 If you are eligible, we will contact you directly with further information when you're invited to interview.

 You can find detailed information about Cambridge interviews, including useful videos and answers to common questions, on the University’s Interviews webpages.